Alexander Lukashenko: Economy

-Belarus also had to seek a bailout from international sources and, although it has received loans from China, loans from the IMF and other agencies depend on how Belarus reforms its economy.
+Belarus also had to seek a bailout from international sources and, although it has received loans from China, other loans, including those from the IMF, have been dependent on how Belarus reforms its economy.

 Some critics of Lukashenko, including the opposition group Zubr, use the term Lukashism to refer to the political and economic system Lukashenko has implemented in Belarus.
-The term is also used more broadly to refer to an authoritarian ideology based on a cult of his personality and nostalgia for Soviet times among certain groups in Belarus.
+The term is also used more broadly to refer to an authoritarian ideology based on a cult of personality and nostalgia for Soviet times among certain groups in Belarus.
 The US Congress sought to aid the opposition groups by passing the Belarus Democracy Act of 2004 to introduce sanctions against Lukashenko's government and provide financial and other support to the opposition.

 Lukashenko supporters argue that his rule spared Belarus the turmoil that beset many other former Soviet countries.
 Lukashenko commented on the criticism of him by saying: "I've been hearing these accusations for over 10 years and we have got used to it.
 We are not going to answer them.
 I want to come from the premise that the elections in Belarus are held for ourselves.
 I am sure that it is the Belarusian people who are the masters in our state."

 Global Finance magazine listed Belarus as the 115th poorest country in the world in 2024.

 COVID-19 pandemic

-Lukashenko visited the Lida Central District Hospital in 2021, during his working trip to the Grodno region.
+Lukashenko visited the Lida Central District Hospital in 2021, during his working visit to the Grodno region.

 During the COVID-19 pandemic, Lukashenko stated that concerns about the pandemic were a "frenzy and a psychosis" and that working the tractors, drinking vodka and going to saunas could prevent people from infection from the virus.
 "People are working in tractors.
 No one is talking about the virus", Lukashenko said on 16 March 2020.
 "There, the tractor will heal everyone.
 The fields heal everyone".
 He also said: "I don't drink, but recently I've been saying that people should not only wash their hands with vodka, but also poison the virus with it.
 You should drink the equivalent of 40–50 milliliters of rectified spirit daily", but he advised against doing so while at work.
 Lukashenko described these comments as a joke.
 By early May, Belarus was reported to have 15,000 diagnosed cases, one of the highest per capita rates of infection in Eastern Europe.

 On 28 July 2020, Lukashenko announced he had asymptomatic COVID-19.
 Neither the Presidential Administration nor the country's health service have commented on this statement.

-On 12 August 2021, Lukashenko stated that he is strongly opposed to making vaccination mandatory.
+On 12 August 2021, Lukashenko stated that he was strongly opposed to making vaccination mandatory.
 "There will be no mandatory vaccination in Belarus.
 I am strongly against it.
 Vaccination will remain voluntary.
 If a person wants to be vaccinated it is good, if not, let it be".